kalekdev/uni/semester-1/technische-mechanik/notes.typ

 TODO in lernphase: Understand Rechteck Beispiel in script

 == Degrees of freedom
-The minimum number of coordinates to clearly determine the state of a system.
+The minimum number of coordinates (in an arbitrary optimal coordinate system for this specific system) to clearly determine the state of a system.
+This could for example be the location of a slider and the angle at which a rod is attached to it (much more concise than for example the cartesian coordinates of the slider and the other end of the rod).

 Considering a system with several bodies.
 For a sum of degrees of freedom of $n$, and $b$ restricted degrees of freedom due to connections, the resulting degrees of freedom of the whole system is:
 $